nobodyscripts/LeafBlowerScript/Readme.md

 End: Passive Tower Farm - Spams wind and blazing skulls as fast as possible, resets player to tower if found in home garden.

+PageUp: Bank Maintainer - Every (10m by default) will refill RESS in bank.

+PageDown: Leafton mode, auto taxi that waits for energy to refill, while active will also do crafting, bank, wind for damage.

 ## Notes

 Sleep times might need adjusting for your pc, so increase them as needed if